fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/cash-register-integration.md

 #### When to use

 This is the regular workflow of the fiskaltrust-SecurityMechanism in the German market for actions which should fit for around 90% of all use cases.

-##### Characteristics

-- No open TSE-transactions to be managed.
-- Reduces complexity of business-process handling.
-- Each sign-request uses two TSE signatures
-- The TSE signing process could potentially lead faster to performance issues compared to the explicit flow

 #### How to use